HunterTTP/ambient-geometry/README.md

 * Slider to toggle between layers
 * User system to save and share creations
 * Gallery to browse other's creations (rate/vote system)
-* Move Javascript imports into local directory
+* Move all imports into the project